networknt/light-doc/content/en/tutorial/eventuate/account-management/test.md

 ##### Create an account (no link with customer)

-* On account command side, system sends the OpenAccountCommand and applies AccountOpenedEvent event.
+* On the account command side, the system sends the OpenAccountCommand and applies AccountOpenedEvent event.
-* On account view side, system subscribes the AccountOpenedEvent by registering event handlers.
+* On the account view side, the system subscribes to the AccountOpenedEvent by registering event handlers.
 In the example, system will process event and save account to local database.

 ```